 One of the most stressful times of the college application season has begun.
 First round acceptance and rejection letters are hitting the post office, and are about to turn your child’s life upside down.
-For better or worse, it is important to let them know you are by their side.
+For better or worse, it is important to let them know you are by their side, no matter what the college acceptance letter says.

 To help you navigate the upcoming emotional minefield, here are some tips to make this exciting (and terrifying) time more manageable.